forsyth/auth/README.md

 The *secstore* service stores a set of encrypted files.
 They are encrypted and decrypted only on the client.
 The user's key is not stored on the server.
+Files are exchanged (in encrypted form) using a special protocol on a separately encrypted connection.
-The typical use with Plan 9 is to store a set of keys to be loaded into an instance of *factotum*(4).
+The typical use with Plan 9 is to store a file of keys to be loaded into an instance of *factotum*(4).

 The service allows only simple file names.
 If a path is given, *secfiles* uses the base name as the file name on *secstore*.